Nexmo/nexmo-sms-contest-app/README.md

 Alternatively, you can do so from with your Heroku Dashboard's application settings by [managing the config vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) for your Nexmo SMS Contest app after deploying.
 You will need to add the three environment variables listed above in the [Installation and Usage](#installation-and-usage) section of this README: `NEXMO_API_KEY`, `NEXMO_API_SECRET`, `NEXMO_NUMBER`.

+Once you have deployed to Heroku, you must change your inbound SMS webhook URL in your [Nexmo Dashboard](https://dashboard.nexmo.com) to your new Heroku URL.

 ## Administration

 The app utilizes [Active Admin](https://github.com/activeadmin/activeadmin) to provide administrative functionality.
 To use the administrative tooling in order to view contest entries do the following:

+### From a Clone of this Repository

+If you cloned this repository directly, you only need to run `rake db:seed` from your command line to create your administrative user account, and you can skip to the [Administrative Account Credentials](#administrative-account-credentials) section of this README.

+### From a New Build

+If you chose to create your application locally as a new Rails build you need to follow these instructions to access the administrative backend.

 After running `bundle install` as outlined in the Installation instructions, execute the following: